Hedron LogoAfternoon

 Key system needsUsage tracking, billing engine, accounting integration

-Common modelsPay-as-you-go, tiered, minimums with overages, prepaid credits
+Common modelsPay as you go, tiered, minimums with overages, prepaid credits

-Main challengeAccurately tracking high-volume usage in real-time
+Main challengeAccurately tracking high volume usage in real time

 Learn More